sistedes/library.manager/README.md

     * NOTE: the `submissions` property inside the authors' signature in submission files is not used to produce the proceedings, and it is included only for informative purposes while manually editing the files.

 2. **Synchronize the authors' list** with the _Sistedes Digital Library_ using the `sync-authors` command.
 This process will try to identify which authors already exist in the database.
 If so, the match will be stored locally using the `sistedesUuid` property.
 Non-existing authors will be created, and the `sistedesUuid` of the newly created author will be stored too.
 New authors can be created either "public" or "private" (i.e., visible only by administrators).
+In order to finish the publication, it is necessary to run the `sync-authors` command with the `--curate` option (or run the `curate-authors` command separately, or run the needed curation tasks manually from the DSpace UI).

 3. **Publish the proceedings**.
 Once the authors have been matched/created, the proceedings can be produced using the `publish` command.
 The documents are published one at a time, and the process can take a few minutes.
 The proceedings can be created either "public" or "private".

-4. **Create the Sistedes Handles in the Handle server**.
-Run the _Register external Handle_ ("Registrar Handle externo") curation task in the needed communities (i.e., those listed in Step 5).

-5. **Create thumbnails for the published documents (optional)**.
-Run the _Filter media_ ("Filtrar medios") curation task in the needed communities (i.e., those listed in Step 7).
-If the task is not manually executed, it will be eventually executed automatically as part of the maintenance tasks.
+In order to finish the publication, it is necessary to run the `publish` command with the `--curate` option (or run the needed curation tasks manually from the DSpace UI).

-6. **Make authors public (if they were created as private)**.
+4. **Make authors public (if they were created as private)**.
 If authors are created as private, they must be published using the _Make public_ ("Hacer público") curation task on the `Archivo documental de Sistedes > Autores` collection.

-7. **Make the proceedings public (if they were created as private)**.
+5. **Make the proceedings public (if they were created as private)**.
 If the proceedings are created as private, they must be published using the _Make public_ ("Hacer público") curation task on the corresponding communities:

 * `Jornadas de Ciencia e Ingeniería de Servicios (JCIS) > JCIS <YEAR> (<Location>)`
 * `Jornadas de Ingeniería del Software y Bases de Datos (JISBD) > JISBD <YEAR> (<Location>)`
 * `Jornadas sobre Programación y Lenguajes (PROLE) > PROLE <YEAR> (<Location>)`
 * `Archivo documental de Sistedes > Jornadas Sistedes > Sistedes <YEAR> (<Location>)` if there are documents that are shared among them (as is typically the case in CEDI editions).

-8. **List the new proceedings in the home page**.
+6. **List the new proceedings in the home page**.
 In order to make the new proceedings visible in the _Highlighted proceedings_ ("Jornadas destacadas") section in the home page, the `/opt/dspace.ui/config/config.prod.yml` must be updated accordingly.

 ## Requirements